 - New occupancy: 75%

-More covers isn't the only way to more profit.
+More covers isn't your only route to higher profit.
 Compare these options:

-- Higher average bill value: Fewer extra guests needed
+- Higher average bill value: Fewer extra guests required

-- Lower food cost: Higher contribution margin per guest
+- Lower food cost: Better contribution margin per guest

 How do you calculate extra covers for your profit target?